Allegheny-Code-Colf-Association/.github/profile/README.md

 ![Green square on deep blue background with words "Allegheny Code Golf Association" in foreground, white](https://github.com/allegheny-college-cmpsc-201-spring-2024/golf/assets/1552764/d3ee6a91-74c9-482b-84eb-ec9a2e8dee05)

-One of the code golf leagues of all time, the ACGA announces its inaugural 2024 season to start in only a few days' time.
+One of the code golf leagues of all time, the ACGA announces its inaugural season to start in Spring 2024.
 The rules are simple: complete the challenges (all 18 of 'em) for prizes that don't exist and kudos that aren't at all professionally valuable.
 You could say you'd put the PRO in "PROgrammer" or in "PROduction," but let's face it: those aren't the jokes.
 These challenges will offer your more lulz than you thought possible which were probably none in the first place.
 These tasks are hard and that's why we do them.